MediaComem/comem-archioweb/subjects/automated-testing/README.md

 <p class='center'><img class='w70' src='images/integration-test-exec.jpg' /></p>

-The tools used to write integration tests are often the same as for unit tests, so you do not need to install any new library.

 ### Advantages and disadvantages of integration testing

 **Advantages**

 * Integration tests help **discover interfacing problems** between components.
-* Integration tests **catch system-level issues**, such as broken database schema, mistaken cache integration, and so on, which might be difficult to identify with unit tests.
+* Integration tests **catch system-level issues**, such as miscommunication, broken database schema, mistaken cache integration, and so on, which might be difficult to identify with unit tests.

 **Disadvantages**